Social and emotional skills include the ability to:

 - One in five has experienced severe physical violence in an intimate partner relationship;

-- 6% of women develop Post-traumatic Stress Disorder (PTSD) symptoms following childbirth
+- 6 per cent of women develop Post-traumatic Stress Disorder (PTSD) symptoms following childbirth.

 - Birth trauma